usnistgov/tattoo/Tatt-E/README.md

 - Tattoo detection/localization – determining whether an image contains a tattoo and if so, segmentation of the tattoo.
 - Sketches – matching sketches to tattoos.

+**Participation**:  Interested participants need to follow the instructions detailed in the Tatt-E Concept, Evaluation Plan, and API document.
+The final version of this document, and its C++ interface header are now online.
+Implementers should conform to this API and submit algorithms to NIST following the schedule published on the Tatt-E website.

 **Website:** https://www.nist.gov/programs-projects/tattoo-recognition-technology-evaluation-tatt-e

 **Email:** tatt-e@nist.gov